 Clinton Square, Syracuse, New York | Officially Marked Monument

 Clinton Square is named for DeWitt Clinton, three-term mayor of New York City, two-term governor of New York State, and a leading figure in the creation of the Erie Canal.
 Downtown Syracuse’s central square, it is rich in history.
-Among many other things, it is the site of one of the first abolitionist "mob actions" in the North to free an imprisoned fugitive slave.
-It is also the spot where a fifteen-year-old L. Frank Baum may have witnessed a hot-air balloon ascension.
+Among many other things, it is the site of one of the first abolitionist "mob actions" in the North to free an imprisoned fugitive slave: the October 1, 1851, rescue of William "Jerry" Henry, remembered as the "Jerry Rescue."
+It is also the spot where, in September 1871, a fifteen-year-old L. Frank Baum may have witnessed a hot-air balloon ascension.
+Aeronaut C. C. Coe made a windswept ascension, landing some thirty miles to the east in Oneida, New York.
 Whether the teenaged Baum saw the balloon for himself or merely heard about it, Baum scholars suspect that this event inspired the scene of the Wizard’s departure from Oz by balloon in The Wonderful Wizard of Oz.

 Clinton Square began in 1825 at the junction of the Erie Canal, New York State’s early turnpike system, and the road to America’s largest salt works.
 In 1910, it was repurposed into a public square with the dedication of a Civil War monument.
 In 1924, the downtown section of the Canal was filled in and converted to a boulevard.
 Finally, in 2001, it was redesigned and rededicated as an integrated civic landscape.